jehope/dhpress/README.md

 == Changelog ==

+= 1.6.0 =
+* Filter compares terms based on ID not name.
+* Fixed term assignment when legends are created.
+* Added show all checkbox to legends.

 = 1.5.0 =
 * Updated views for modals, links can be customized.
 * Two transcripts can be included side by side(modal only).